carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 When any file imports a library's API, it should be expected that the transitive closure of imported files from the primary API file will be a compilation dependency.
-The size of that transitive closure affects compilation time, so libraries with complex implementations should endeavor to minimize the API imports.
+The size of that transitive closure affects compilation time, so libraries with complex implementations should endeavor to minimize their API imports.

 Libraries also serve as a critical unit of compilation.
 Dependencies between